AminaHasanaath/AminaHasanaath/README.md

 ## 💡 Fun Fact
 ✨ The best part of coding?
 When the bug finally disappears…
-…but a new one magically appears 💫
+…and a new one magically appears 💫

 <br/>